wandersoncferreira/code-review/README.md

 - `r a` to approve the PR | `r r` to reject the PR | `r c` to add comments in the PR

-You can include your own bindings to functions like `code-review-comment-set-feedback`, `code-review-approve`, `code-review-request-changes`, and `code-review-comments` to not rely on the transient panel.
+You can include your own bindings to functions like `code-review-set-feedback`, `code-review-submit-approve`, `code-review-submit-request-changes`, and `code-review-submit-comments` to not rely on the transient panel.
 But I think you should see it :]

 Take a look at which features are available to each integrated forge [here](./docs/forge_support.md).